nicolarohner1337/cic_mc1/readme.md

 ## Description

-Stock market prediction, mainly focused on the parallelization of the data processing and the prediction model.
+Stock market prediction, mainly focused on the parallelization of the data processing.

 ## Installation